| CHAPTER D9 HOW TO GROW BY FEEDING THE SPIRIT |

 lives by the Bible he is not serving God because it’s not the works themselves

-If you’re not attached to the Vine, God is not your boss – you are!
+that matter, it’s works of obedience.
+If you’re not attached to the Vine, God is not your

-Therefore anything you do is credited to you (God is not glorified)
+boss – you are!
+Therefore anything you do is credited to you (God

-not, you’re trying to establish your own righteousness – something that
+you realize it or not, you’re trying to establish your own righteousness –

-Reason from the Natural body.
+by choosing Reason from the Natural body.

 It is important to realize what an independent